Weighted Averages Worksheet

 Explore frequency distributions, create frequency tables, and interpret data with this Grade 7 math worksheet.

-A Grade 7 math worksheet focusing on understanding and calculating relative frequency from given data sets.
+A Grade 7 math worksheet focusing on understanding and calculating probabilities of simple events.